 The effects of this are harshest on the low-income defendant, often setting them on a path of continual misdemeanor offenses perpetrated by pretrial services.

 Pretrial services was created to perform a specific task, that being to bond out low-risk, low-income defendants.
-It has ignored the stated goal to perform other functions, namely, transgressing on the defendants rights by subjecting the defendant to probation before trial.
+The inconvenient truth about Pretrial Services is it has ignored the stated goal to perform other functions, namely, transgressing on the defendants rights by subjecting the defendant to probation before trial.
 It is a glaring perversion of our criminal justice system.